AI Use Cases/Manufacturing

 1

-Step 1: Revenue Institute ingests real-time data feeds from your SCADA systems, MES platforms (Plex, Infor CloudSuite Industrial, Epicor), SAP S/4HANA, and quality management systems - machine parameters, work order BOMs, material lot IDs, defect records, and shift-level production counts flow continuously into a Manufacturing-grade data lake.
+Step 1: Revenue Institute ingests real-time data feeds from your SCADA systems, MES platforms (Plex, Infor CloudSuite Industrial, Epicor), SAP S/4HANA, and quality management systems - machine parameters, work order BOMs, material lot IDs, customer-owned tooling condition, defect records, and shift-level production counts flow continuously into a production-grade data store.

 2